apache/beam/learning/prompts/code-explaination/03_io_bigquery.md

 ```python
 output = (p | "Read table" >> ReadFromBigQuery(table=options.table))
 ```
-The `ReadFromBigQuery` transform uses a BigQuery export job to take a snapshot of the table on GCS, and then reads from each produced file.
-File format is Avro by default.
+The 'ReadFromBigQuery' transform uses a BigQuery export job to save table snapshot to Cloud Storage and then reads from each produced file.
+The default file format is AVRO.

 Another option would be to use a query to read data from BigQuery using a SQL query.